moubi/flow-task/README.md

-# kanban-board
+# todo-board
-Simple kanban board with columns and tasks
+Simple todo board with columns and tasks